 Tim Ferriss, the author and podcaster, is all about optimizing his performance in every way.
-His books The 4 Hour Chef (Amazon) and Tools of Titans (Amazon) have helped me tremendously and when he spoke about his process in acquiring feedback, I knew his approach was tried and true.
+His books The 4 Hour Chef (Amazon) and Tools of Titans (Amazon) have helped me tremendously, and when he spoke about his process of acquiring feedback, I knew his approach was tried and true.

 In episode 538 of the Tim Ferriss Show, in a casual conversation with author Chris Hutchins, Tim explained how he gathered effective feedback, especially at the early stages of a project.